COVID-19 vaccine and lupus

-The Pfizer vaccine is given in two doses three weeks apart and the Moderna vaccine is given in two doses one month apart.
+For many people, the Pfizer vaccine is given in two doses three weeks apart and the Moderna vaccine is given in two doses one month apart.
 For both vaccines it is more common to have side effects from the second dose than the first.
-You must receive both doses to get the full benefit from the vaccine.
+People with lupus need an additional dose plus a booster shot.
+You must receive all recommended doses to get the full benefits from the vaccine.

 Adolescents ages 12 to 15, who are now allowed to receive the Pfizer vaccine, experienced side effects that are consistent with ones reported for participants 16 years old and older.